BTS: Don’t Bother to Knock

 -

-Monroe moved back into the Beverly Carlton Hotel at the start of 1951, this time bunking with her friend and fellow actress Shelley Winters.
-Lytess’s lease had run out, and she planned to buy a small house at 611 N. Crescent Drive in Beverly Hills, but found herself $1000 short on the mortgage.
-When Monroe found out, she immediately sold her pink stole and gave her coach all the proceeds.
-The stole was her most prized possession and a gift from Johnny Hyde.
-By the end of the year, she was once again living with Lytess and her daughter.
-She stayed there throughout the filming of Don’t Bother to Knock, departing at the end of production to reestablish her own residence in the early 1952.
+Meanwhile, Lytess’s lease had expired.
+She planned to buy a small house, 611 North Crescent Drive in Beverly Hills, but “unaware of the complexities of mortgages and bank loans”, she ended up $1000 short.
+When Monroe found out, she immediately sold her mink stole and gave her all the proceeds.
+By winter 1951, they were living together once again.
+Monroe stayed there throughout the filming of Don’t Bother to Knock, departing at the end of production to reestablish her own residence in early 1952.

 Baker was forewarned about Monroe’s dependency on her coach.
 Before production began, she made a formal request for access to the set on Lytess’s behalf.
 It ascended the chain of command until it reached Darryl Zanuck, who’s response was a firm and predictable, “no.”

-One morning in late December 1950, Marilyn Monroe called Lytess and informed her that she had just found out the name and location of her father.
+One morning in late December 1950, Marilyn Monroe called Natasha Lytess and told her that she had just found out the name and location of her (Marilyn’s) father.
 Lytess agreed to travel with her to meet him.
-Together, they drove towards Palm Springs and then into the desert where they stopped at a service station.
-There, Monroe stepped out to call ahead but returned with bad news— her father, according to biographer Donald Spoto, had refused to see her.
+Together, they started towards Palm Springs and then into the desert where they stopped at a service station.
+Monroe stepped out to call ahead but returned with bad news— her father, according to biographer Donald Spoto, refused to see her.
 No name for this individual has ever been revealed, and it’s possible they may have never actually existed.

 In a letter dated December 10th 1951, he called her request, “completely impractical and impossible.”
 Clearly referencing Lytess (though not by name), he warned, “You have built up a Svengali and if you are going to progress with your career and become as important talent-wise as you have publicity-wise then you must destroy this Svengali before it destroys you.”
 He concluded by reminding her that she had been cast “as an individual,” implying that her own instincts— not Natasha Lytess’s— were what the studio expected her to rely on.